Getting Started Deploying Ruby on Rails Apps

 Bind a Service Instance

 Most services support bindable service instances.
 Refer to your service provider’s documentation to confirm whether they support this functionality.
 To bind a service instance to your app, you can do one of the following:

-Configure the Deployment Manifest
+(Optional) Configure the Deployment Manifest

 You can specify app deployment options in a manifest that the